Earthquake puts weekend Mexican soccer schedule in doubt | FOX Sports

 MEXICO CITY (AP) Mexican soccer stadiums are being used as relief centers after the country’s magnitude 7.1 earthquake, putting in doubt this weekend’s schedule in the first division.

+Mexican league president Enrique Bonilla said in an interview on Fox Sports that a decision was still to be made.

+”All the clubs are doing their bit,” he said. ”We would like to bring people a moment of joy, but it is a more complex decision, and we need to have all the information from authorities.”

+The round of 16 set for Tuesday and Wednesday in the Copa MX has been called off.

-Several venues are currently in use, including Mexico City’s Aztec Stadium, which is due to host one of the biggest matches of the season on Saturday between Chivas and America.
+Mexico City’s Azteca Stadium, which is not among the stadiums being used as a relief center, is due to host one of the biggest matches of the season on Saturday between Chivas and America.
+Officials say an initial inspection of Azteca suggests it suffered only minor damage.

-Mexican league president Enrique Bonilla says in an interview on Fox Sports that ”it is a complex decision and all the facts are needed” before a decision is made.

-The Aztec Stadium is also the scheduled venue for an NFL game on Nov.
+The Azteca Stadium is also the scheduled venue for an NFL game on Nov.
 19 between the New England Patriots and the Oakland Raiders.

+”We have a full review being conducted today by the stadium,” Mark Waller, the NFL’s head of international events, told The Associated Press.

+”Also, the safety devices when that stadium was built 50 years ago … worked,” Waller added. ”The social media photos showing a gap… the stadium was built with four gaps in it for just such a situation.”

 The race circuit for Formula One’s Mexican Grand Prix in late October is also being used as a staging area in the relief effort.

-Note: This story has been corrected to show that the Azteca stadium is not being used in the relief effort.